e-e-sin-t/btc-model/README.md

 All of the price cycles of BTC can be formally modeled with exponential waves of both price and time.
 Achieving a remarkably good fit of their size and timing back to the very beginning of trading.

 It is unprecedented how BTC started at zero, but was seen as having vast potential to be a global currency, and as a generational investment opportunity.
-Creating a singularity with a 'big bang' that lead to its value on exchanges increasing one million times in a decade.
+Creating a singularity with a "Big Bang" that lead to its value on exchanges increasing one million times in a decade.
 These extreme market conditions caused a regularity not usually seen in chaotic markets, showing raw speculation investor psychology, and a series of bubble cycles that have become expected and modeled.

 There are two usually unidentified crunched cycles during Oct and Nov 2010.
 Hidden in data that is normally considered noise by other models.
 Here though, these early cycles are key to one continuous rapid expansion then cooling from a point.
 With all these cycles fitting a supercycle of both price and time.
 With a peak expansion in Nov 2021 then a contraction projected.